stubz151/analytics-accelerator-s3/README.md

 On S3A, we have observed a total suite execution acceleration between 10% and 27%, with some queries showing a speed-up of up to 40%.

 **Known issue:** We are currently observing a regression of up to 8% on queries similar to the Q44 in [issue 173](https://github.com/awslabs/analytics-accelerator-s3/issues/173).
-We have determined the root cause of this issue is a data over-read due to overly ea columnar prefetching when all of the following is true:
+We have determined the root cause of this issue is a data over-read due to overly eager columnar prefetching when all of the following is true:
 1. The query is filtering on dictionary encoded columns.
 1. The query is selective, and most objects do not contain the required data.
 1. The query operates on a multi-GB dataset.